morrowind-modding/morrowind-modding.github.io/content/Guides/Lua Scripting/Metatables.md

 ```

-Strictly speaking, there is no difference between a "metatable" and an "ordinary" table: any `table` can act as a metatable to any other `table`.
+> [!note] Any `table` can be a metatable

-> [!example]- Example: Any table can be a metatable.
+>Strictly speaking, there is no difference between a _metatable_ and an _ordinary_ `table`: any `table` can act as a metatable to any other `table`.
+Furthermore, you can use metatables to store things other than metamethods, so long as keys associated to those things don't clash with valid metamethod names.
 >
 > The following code does not produce any errors (although it doesn't do anything useful either):
 > ```lua
 > setmetatable({ a = 1, b = 2}, {c = 3, d = 4})